irrdnet/irrd/docs/admins/suspension.rst

 * It does not occur in any database export.
 * It can not be returned by any query.
 * It can not be referred to from any object.
+* It can not be used for authentication.

 Other than allowing reactivation, there is one situation where suspended objects have an impact: it is not permitted to create a `mntner` with the same